RiverArchitect/Media/README.md

 # How to use it?

-Download the complete program file directory tree from  [https://github.com/sschwindt/RiverArchitect/tree/master/RiverArchitect][2]
+Download the complete program file directory tree as zip.
+The main programm and modules are contained in the [RiverArchitect/RiverArchitect/][2] directory.

 Or download particular modules; note that all modules require the .site_packages/ and the 01_Conditions/ folders.